iamtheyammer/fetch-ford-service-manuals/README.md

 ### Truncated filenames

 Most operating systems limit filenames to 255 bytes (not 255 characters).
-For filenames over 200 characters (which are farily rare), the downloader will truncate the name, then add ` (docID truncated)` onto the end.
+For filenames over 200 characters (which are fairly rare), the downloader will truncate the name, then add ` (docID truncated)` onto the end.

 If you're having trouble finding a document with a long name, search for it in `toc.json`, where it will be a key with a value.
 That value is the `docID` which will be in the filename.